Program

 Accountability & Independence: Standing up to Public Scrutiny

 Should public outcry influence legal decisions and case outcomes?
 As confidence in the legal system is under attack, lawyers and judges need to feel confidence in their purpose in the implementation of justice.
-Join as we explore why public scrutiny is increasing, examine court case studies, and gain insight from the media.
+Join as we explore why public scrutiny is increasing and examine court case studies.

 Regulating “in the Public Interest”